Single Master’s-Level Psychology Courses

 PSY 87521 Organizational Psychology

-This course focuses on how successful managers and employees apply human concepts to resolve problems and issues.
-These processes include exploring personality and group dynamics that affect attitudes and behaviors.Learning Outcomes:
+This course focuses on how successful managers and employees apply psychological concepts to resolve organizational and interpersonal issues.
+In addition, it will explore personality and group dynamics that affect attitudes and behaviors.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor